-Borrowing costs are interests and other costs that the Group and the Company incur in connection with borrowing of funds.
+Borrowing costs are interests and other costs that the Group incurs in connection with borrowing of funds.

 Borrowing costs that are not directly attributable to the acquisition, construction or production of a qualifying asset are recognised in profit or loss using the effective interest method.